-A. First of all, as a general rule please know that our Lord deeply desires to set you free from any addiction you may have.
-Addictions can cause much pain in one’s life.
-There are many wonderful programs such as Narcotics Anonymous that have proven to be very effective so, if you haven’t already, please do look into getting help and know that freedom from addiction is possible.
+A. First of all, please know that our Lord deeply desires to set you free from any addiction you might have.
+Addictions cause much pain in one’s life.
+There are many wonderful programs, such as Narcotics Anonymous, that have proven to be very effective.
+If you haven’t already, please do look into getting help, and know that freedom from addiction is possible.

-Let’s look at the contrast of two examples.
+Let’s look at two examples.
 First, take someone with no addiction to drugs whatsoever.
-Imagine that this person came across some drugs by chance and instead of throwing them out decided to keep them.
-Then, one night while he was a bit bored decided to try these drugs just for the fun of it.
+Imagine that this person came across some drugs by chance and instead of throwing them out, decided to keep them.
+Then, one night while he was a bit bored, he decided to try these drugs just for the fun of it.
 Say, also, that this person was a catechetical leader at church and was well versed in Catholic morality.
 He knew full well that drugs were wrong but didn’t care and chose to try them anyway.
 In this case, the person is most likely committing a mortal sin and should refrain from Holy Communion until he is truly sorry and confesses his free choice.